frankmorgner/vsmartcard/virtualsmartcard/doc/README.txt

 Running |vpicc|
 ================================================================================

+The compiled `Windows binaries`_ of |vpicc| include OpenPACE.
+The other dependencies listed above need to be installed seperately.
+You can start the
+|vpicc| via :command:`python.exe vicc.py`.
+On all other systems an executable
+script :command:`vicc` is installed using the autotools.

-The command :command:`vicc --help` gives an overview about the command line options of |vpicc|.
+The |vpicc| option :option:`--help` gives an overview about the command line
+switches:

 .. program-output:: vicc --help